wso2/docs-is/en/identity-server/6.1.0/docs/get-started/sample-use-cases/sample-scenario.md

     </tr>
 </table>

+### Requirements

-Listed below are the organizational requirements that are addressed by the WSO2 Identity Server.
+Listed below are the organizational requirements that are addressed by WSO2 Identity Server.

 - Employees need to remember multiple credentials when logging in to the many applications of **Pickup**.
 It is required to unify logins for employees with **single sign-on** so that employees will only have to remember a single password.